dudarev/policyinsights/STORIES.md

 - User may edit her name in user profile

 - Markdown may be used in wiki pages

-- Only admins may edit location pages
-- Location data can be imported by admin from  https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml

 - Link for admins in About page to edit content